-Though we at Nine Dot Connects are not in the business of chip design, our collective experiences in chip design give us good insight.
-On an ASIC chip level, it makes sense to simulate as much as possible.
+Though we at Nine Dot Connects are not in the chip design business, our collective experiences in chip design give us good insight.
+It makes sense to simulate as much as possible on an ASIC chip level.
 A design start for a new chip is in the millions of dollars.
 Respins also cost millions of dollars in addition to potentially missing a market window, measured in weeks.
-In fact, when one really looks at the software design market, most of the simulation tools seem to be geared for chip design rather than board design.
+In fact, when one really looks at the software design market, most of the simulation tools seem to be geared toward chip design rather than board design.

 At Nine Dot Connects, we have all the pieces in place to provide accurate results:

 - Know how to use the Sigrity and iCD tools